zhanymkanov/fastapi-best-practices/README.md

 If you must use an SDK to interact with external services, and it's not `async`, then make the HTTP calls in an external worker thread.

-For a fast and simple example, we could use our well-known `run_in_threadpool` from starlette.
+For a simple example, we could use our well-known `run_in_threadpool` from starlette.
 ```python
 from fastapi import FastAPI
 from fastapi.concurrency import run_in_threadpool